w3f/polkadot-wiki/docs/general/contributing.md

 to get the \<-\> symbol, you can escape the error with a `\`.

 Following the Docusaurus 3 upgrade, conditional rendering has been disabled for Kusama and system chains.
-The previously-used code for conditional rendering can be accessed [here](https://github.com/w3f/polkadot-wiki/blob/master/scripts/injectPlugin.js).
-Although Docusaurus 3 can support conditional rendering, due to practicality we encourage using `Tabs` and `TabItem` formatting if you need to display text for different chains.
+The previously used code for conditional rendering can be accessed [here](https://github.com/w3f/polkadot-wiki/blob/master/scripts/injectPlugin.js).
+Although Docusaurus 3 can support conditional rendering, due to practicality, we encourage using `Tabs` and `TabItem` formatting if you need to display text for different chains.

 Avoid using exclamation marks `!` and informal sentences, which are usually more appropriate for